Managing allergies at school: a guide for parents

 If your child has food allergies, lunchtimes can be an area of high risk, whether they have school dinners or bring a packed lunch.

 School caterers are not legally required to provide meals for children with food allergies.
 For example, they may say that there is a risk of cross-contamination, which could potentially put children at risk.
+But they should still ensure that children have safe food options.

 If the caterer doesn’t believe they can guarantee their meals are free from certain allergens, based on an informed risk assessment, the school can request that children with food allergies bring in a packed lunch.
 Alternatively, they can try to find an alternative caterer that can provide allergen-free meals.